ned14/outcome/doc/src/content/tutorial/advanced/hooks/hook_outcome.md

 weight = 50
 +++

-{{% notice note %}}
-In Outcome v2.2 the ADL-based event hooks will be replaced with policy-based event hooks.
-{{% /notice %}}

-The final step is to add ADL discovered event hooks for the very specific case of when our localised `outcome` is copy or move constructed from our localised `result`.
+The final step is to add event hooks for the very specific case of when our localised `outcome` is copy or move constructed from our localised `result`.

 You ought to be very careful that the `noexcept`-ness of these matches the `noexcept`-ness